hjlarry/hjlarry.github.io/content/docs/other/security/_index.md

 document.domain = 'stanford.edu';
 document.cookie = "userid=test1";
 ```
 and the axess site can read the cookie.
-More example:
+More examples:
 |Originating URL|document.domain|Accessed URL|document.domain|Allowed|
 |----|----|----|----|----|
 |http://www.a.com/|a.com|http://pay.a.com/|a.com|YES|